JavaAddictedDev/JavaAddictedDev/README.md

 - 🔭 I’m currently working on **Web Projects using JSF, JAX-RS, JPA, EJB, WebSockets and JavaMail**

-- 🌱 I’m currently learning about **JMS and SOA, Event-Driven and Microservices Architecture**
+- 🌱 I’m currently learning about **SOA, Event-Driven, JMS and Microservices Architecture**

 - 💬 Ask me about **anything about Java EE**